Skip to main content

 IP Addresses

-Add an IP address to the device by clicking the Add New button and selecting an existing IP address from the dropdown menu, or by clicking the plus icon button to create a new IP address.
+Add an IP address to the device by clicking Add New and selecting an existing IP address from the dropdown, or click the plus icon to create a new one.

 Add IP AddressesAdd IP Addresses